|"With every mistake we must surely be learning." [George Harrison]|

 This course is governed by the prevailing Codes of Student Conduct and of Academic Integrity of the University of Michigan and the College of Literature, Science and the Arts (LSA).
 All work submitted must be original student work produced for this course, with proper quotation and citation of the contributions of others.
 Violations of Academic Integrity will be taken seriously and can in serious cases result in a failing grade for the course and/or referral to the LSA Assistant Dean for Undergraduate Education.
 Click here to see the official LSA pages on Academic Integrity, including a quiz on Academic Integrity.

 ESSAYS: The four essays you submit for this course are where this policy crucially applies.
-It is your responsibility to demonstrate that your essay is your work by following the guidelines for citing sources carefully.
+It is your responsibility to demonstrate that your essay is your work by following the instructions for citing sources carefully.
 Failure to do so may result in a citation for academic dishonesty.
-These guidelines are integrated into each essay assignment.
-The guidelines for citing sources for essays are also available here.
+These instructions are integrated into each essay assignment.
+The instructions for essays in this course are available here.

 Test Essays and Homework: No Need to Cite Sources!
 The above instructions for citing sources apply only to the four essay assignments in this course.
 They do NOT apply to regular homework assignments, or to essays you draft for the chapter tests.
 Read on for more details!